deakin-launchpad/react-frontend-boilerplate/README.md

 				"name": Name of button,
 				"type": "button",
-				"icon": "mdi:home", // COMMENT: Add icon name you would like to display "controller": "/home", // COMMENT: Add path name to you view "customTitle": "This is my custom title" // COMMENT: The title will be displayed along with icon in side menu }
+				"icon": "mdi:home", // COMMENT: Add icon name you would like to display "helpingAttribute": "/home", // COMMENT: Add path name to you view "customTitle": "This is my custom title" // COMMENT: The title will be displayed along with icon in side menu }
 	```